artbin/dlog/PAPER.md

 ## 4. Novel Coordination Primitives

-### 4.1 The Sparse Append Counter
+### 4.1 The Obelisk Sequencer

-The Sparse Append Counter is a persistent atomic counter that achieves crash-safety through a novel storage technique.
+The Obelisk Sequencer is a persistent atomic counter that achieves crash-safety through a novel storage technique.
 Traditional approaches face a fundamental tradeoff:

 - **Write-ahead log**: Durable but expensive (fsync per increment)
 - **Periodic snapshots**: Fast but lose data on crash
 - **Memory-mapped files**: Fast reads/writes but SIGBUS risk on disk full

-The Sparse Append Counter uses a sparse file where the **file size equals the counter value**.
+The Obelisk Sequencer uses a sparse file where the **file size equals the counter value**.
 To increment:

 1. Append a single zero byte to the file
 2. Call fsync() to ensure durability